Dai-765/AMAZON-PRODUCT-REVIEW-PROJECT/README.md

       1. Invest in marketing and promotion during peak sales season to maxiamize revenue.

-      2. Focus on expending and promoting products in caterory A
+      2. Focus on expending and promoting products in caterory A.